Frost, Condensation and Whole House Humidifiers

 It's important to note that if the cause was indeed your whole house humidifier, adjusting the setting may not eliminate the issue right away.
 Any condensation that's up there now will re-freeze and thaw again with the warmer temps we're seeing.
 You may not see any change until Spring or Summer when your attic heats up enough for that condensation to eventually evaporate.

 So, if you're still stuck on the idea of getting a whole house humidifier, just make sure you are educated on what the proper settings during each season.

 As always, ABC Roofing is here to help educate our homeowners and would be happy to come assess your concerns, free of charge.
-Our team is one of the most knowledgable in the state!
+Our team is one of the most knowledgeable in the state!